Write an Article For Us – Guest Writers and Guest Bloggers Wanted!

 HealWithFood.org reserves the right to make edits to the article as needed (e.g. reworking titles or openings for clarity or for SEO purposes).

-HealWithFood.org is not able to publish all articles it receives from guest authors.
-If you don't get a reply within 10 days of your submission, we are not able to use your post.
+HealWithFood.org does not guarantee that your article will be published, even if you have been personally invited to sumbit an article.
 A guest post may be declined, for example, because of a lack of relevance to our readers, similarity to other posts published on HealWithFood.org, or a failure to comply with the guest posting guidelines outlined on this page.
 Unfortunately, we may not have time to explain why we couldn't use your post.
 Declining a guest post proposal is not a personal rejection, and we encourage you to submit your article elsewhere if we cannot publish it.

 It is common courtesy for guest bloggers to promote their guest posts via social media — such as Facebook and Twitter — or by placing a link on their own blogs.
 If your article is accepted and published on HealWithFood.org, please promote it to your own readers and social networks.